emmahone/TCP-State-machine/README.md

 Active open refers to the process of initiating a TCP connection by the client, where the client sends a SYN packet to the server to request the establishment of a connection.
 The server responds with a SYN-ACK packet to confirm the connection request, and the client sends an ACK packet to acknowledge the response.
 This process is also called a client-initiated connection or outbound connection.

 Passive open, on the other hand, refers to the process of initiating a TCP connection by the server, where the server waits for a connection request from the client.
 In this method, the server socket is opened and set to listen for incoming connection requests.
 When a client sends a SYN packet to the server, the server responds with a SYN-ACK packet to confirm the connection request, and the client sends an ACK packet to acknowledge the response.
 This process is also called a server-initiated connection or inbound connection.

+# Passive Close
+Passive close refers to the process of closing a TCP connection initiated by the receiving endpoint.
+When the receiving endpoint has no more data to send, it sends a FIN message to the other endpoint and transitions to the passive close state.
+In the passive close state, the endpoint is waiting for an acknowledgement (ACK) from the other endpoint to confirm that it has received the FIN message.

+Once the other endpoint sends an ACK message, the connection transitions to the TIME-WAIT state.
+In the TIME-WAIT state, the endpoint waits for any delayed packets that may still be in transit before fully closing the connection.
+After the TIME-WAIT period has expired, the endpoint transitions to the CLOSED state, and the connection is fully closed.

 Sources:
 https://www.ietf.org/rfc/rfc793.txt